-1) The tax loss carry forward are pre-consolidation losses ('voorvoegingsverliezen') limited in their use as such losses may only be compensated by taxable income generated by the specific company itself.
+- 1) The tax loss carry forward are pre-consolidation losses ('voorvoegingsverliezen') limited in their use as such losses may only be compensated by taxable income generated by the specific company itself. - generated by the specific company itseit.

-generated by the specific company itself.
-The loss carry forward of trade tax and corporate tax can be used to offset future taxable income without any time limit.
+2) The loss carry forward of trade tax and corporate tax can be used to offset future taxable income without any time limit.
 However, taxable income exceeding EUR 1 million in a certain year can only be offset for 60% against tax loss carry forward.
 Trade tax and corporate tax have to be paid over the remaining 40% of taxable income.
 E-Plus has been classified as 'disposal group held for sale' as of July 23, 2013 and upon that classification an impairment of deferred tax assets for tax losses carry forward of EUR 747 million was recorded (as 'loss for the period from discontinued operations') resulting from changes in expectations of future taxable income in the German legal entities remaining within KPN Group.
-On August 29, 2013 the Foundation Preference Shares B KPN obtained an interest in KPN's issued share capital equal to 50% minus 1 share which resulted in a change of control from a German tax perspective and expiration of EUR 99 million as loss for the period from discontinued operations.
+On August 29, 2013 the Foundation Preference Shares B KPN obtained an interest in KPN's issued share capital equal to 50% minus 1 share which resulted in a change of control from a German tax perspective and expiration of 50% of the available losses carry forward in Germany.
+This triggered a permanent partial release of recognized deferred tax assets for tax loss carry forward of EUR 99 million as loss for the period from discontinued operations.